cjeannoel2005/SSP-store-sales-project-/Implementation/DailyProgress.md

 - need to do further research for the enitities relatioship and how to connect them
 ### 01/20/2026
 - no progress due to assigments ( biology / intro to database)
+### 01/21/2026
+- Adding the correct structure to the class for the database